NYC

-I’ve always believed in the old saying that we must live life to the fullest.
-I am here to do just that.
-NYC Crazy Stories serves as a vessel to share my wacky, but real, NYC stories where NYers can identify with and non NYers will see what REALLY happens in NYC.
-Crazy, funny, odd and overall hopefully entertaining as well.
+I always believed in the old saying that we must live our life to the fullest.
+I live in NYC to do just that.
+NYC Crazy Stories serves as a vessel to share my wacky, but real, NYC stories.
+Hopefully, NY'ers can identify with them and Non NY'ers can get a glimpse of this crazy life.
+Crazy, funny, odd and overall entertaining, I hope!

-2. Oh Waiter- stories from my time as a room service waiter in the Four Seasons Hotel (includes many celebrity run-ins.
-FYI: I won't mention negative stories with names, sorry.)
+Oh Waiter!- These are stories from my time as a room service waiter in the Four Seasons Hotel.
+These stories include many celebrity run ins, but if there is a negative story, I will not name names.
+Sorry.

-3. Dunkin Hostel- there is a Dunkin Donuts near me that a selection of... um, people... sell their wares out front or inside on a rainy day.
-I am pretty positive the wares either fell off a truck or were found on the street.
-The collections are usually pretty odd and unique, so this is an account of what was on sale that day.
+Dunkin Hostel- There is a Dunkin Donuts near me that a selection of ... um...people... sell their wares out front and even inside on a rainy day. am pretty positive the wares either fell off the truck or were found on the street.
+The collections of these products are usually pretty odd and unique, so this is an account of what was on sale daily.

 Oh Waiter!